 Follow this link to use a simple web interface to matrix2png with your own data files.

-Please visit the releases page for source code.
+Please visit the project GitHub page for source code.

 NOTE!
 Matrix2png generates PNG (portable network graphics), not gifs or jpegs.
 The PNG format is supported by the major web browsers as well as image processing software such as Adobe Photoshop, Macromedia Fireworks, etc. Read about the PNG format here.
 For many users, the web interface to matrix2png will suffice.
-If you want to install and use matrix2png on your system, see this page.
+If you want to install and use matrix2png on your system, see INSTALL file in the project GitHub page.

 Gallery of examples.